microsoft/pxt-calliope/docs/projects/timing-gates.md

 ![](/static/mb/projects/timing-gates/stickfoil.jpg "Foil sensor")

-Strip the out foil around and between the tape strips.
-Make sure both foil strips don't touch each other.
+Pull off the foil that's not touching the tape strips.
+That's all the foil in between and around  the tape strips.
+This clears out the extra foil and makes a gap between the foil on the tape strips.
+Make sure the gap is just enough so that both foil strips don't touch each other.

 ![](/static/mb/projects/timing-gates/spreadfoil.jpg "Foil taped")